The Great Resignation roars again: Here’s why more workers than ever quit in November

 But of course, there’s more to be said about what it means for the state of today’s workforce.
 Why are workers quitting in droves, especially at a time when finances seem most dire?

 While there’s no easy answer, a slew of factors could be at play.
-First, there’s the COVID-19 pandemic, which is far from over: It dramatically worsened with the introduction of the super-contagious omicron variant, which had begun making waves in mid-November.
-The mutated virus officially reached U.S. shores on December 1, when the first confirmed case was identified, although that patient’s symptoms had emerged weeks earlier.
-Once the new variant made landfall, it spread fast, becoming the dominant strain within a few weeks.
+For one, there’s the COVID-19 pandemic, which is far from over: It dramatically worsened with the introduction of the super-contagious omicron variant, which had begun making waves in mid-November.
+The mutated virus officially reached U.S. shores on December 1, when the first confirmed case was identified, although that patient zero’s symptoms had emerged weeks earlier.
+Once the new variant made landfall, it spread fast, becoming the dominant strain within a matter of days.

 And the effects of the virus seem to be among the foremost causes of workers quitting.
 Consider the results of a December survey conducted by the Census Bureau of roughly 100 million unemployed people: